Master of Gestalt Therapy

 Year 2 delivers 168 hours of face to face tuition which includes the following elements:

-• a minimum of 10 one-to-one therapy sessions with a Gestalt therapist.
+• 10 one-to-one therapy sessions with a Gestalt therapist.

 Prerequisite: Fulfilment of the Course Requirements of Year 2 or equivalent